 But once you get used to natto, you wouldn’t be able to remember why you used to think it’s disgusting.
 It’s one of the most flavorful ingredients I know.
 My wife, who is a white American, used to be repulsed by it but now loves it.
 One of the best recipes using natto was given to me by a white American man: a salad of natto, avocado, tomato, raw garlic, and olive oil, which is a shocking combination even for a Japanese but it’s amazing.
 I make it all the time.
 I have great respect for people who can create things like this.

 To recognize the pioneers in any art forms, we have to differentiate art from entertainment.
 Real artists make their audience uncomfortable because they propose something new—what they personally think is beautiful—that others cannot recognize as “new.”
-If you like art, you have to be excited by this discomfort.
-Art is a challenge that you need to step up to.
+Our first encounters with beauty are always uncomfortable.
+Art is a challenge that we need to step up to.
 Entertainment, on the other hand, is not a learning experience.
-You do not grow as a person by consuming entertainment because it lies comfortably within the familiar territory.
+We do not grow as a person by consuming entertainment because it lies comfortably within the familiar territory.

-The immigrant chefs, on the other hand, have nothing to lose.
-They try to push the established boundaries of the American palate.
+The immigrant chefs try to push the established boundaries of the American palate.
 In essence, they are saying, “This is what I think is great food and I’m proposing it as such to this culture.”
-This is what all great artists have done in history.
-Every time they presented their work in a gallery or museum, they were making the same statement.
+Artists make the same statement when they present their work in a gallery or museum.
 They are fighting for their idea of beauty.
 Art is unforgettable precisely because it makes us uncomfortable, makes us think, and challenges us to question our own assumptions.

 The art scene in Manhattan is completely dead.
 There are still some activities on the fringes of Brooklyn and Queens, but most artists have moved to places like Detroit and upstate New York, as Patti Smith has observed too.